cloudify-cosmo/cloudify-manager-blueprints/softlayer/README.md

 Blueprint for bootstrapping on SoftLayer cloud.

-## The plugin and blueprint is under development.
+## The plugin and blueprint are under development.